5AUL-R/ECEN_430_Tutorials/Tutorial_2/README.md

 The completed `scanCallBack` should look like the image below:
 ![](images/code_example_2.png)

-Run your node in adation with the `urg_node` and check uisng RVIZ that the LiDAR is inverted.
+Run your node in addition with the `urg_node` and check uisng RVIZ that the LiDAR is inverted.

 ## 2.2 - ROS over network